lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 The World Will End/The World Will End..md

 # Characters
 ## Malachi
 ![200](Images/Malachi.png)
-Wheelchair-bound main protagonist.
+A highschool anthropology teacher who has gotten sucked in to the world of conspiracy after he was in a near deadly motorcycle accident.
+He keeps his crack pot ideas outta the lesson plan, so he doesn't get fired, so he subjects his quite literal insanity on his friends.
+He and Taelili don't see eye to eye on the occult, but they put their differences aside for Spider, Malachi's girlfriend and Taelili's best friend.
+He doesn't believe that the aliens built the pyramids, but he *does* believe that the citizens of Atlantis achieved enlightenment, and rose into space as gods, and are now traveling the stars.
+His ass is not taking his happy pills.
 Is able to move objects telekinetically, and summon them from his own liminal space.
 ```md unfold file:Playlist
 Peer Gynt, Op.
 23: IV.
 In the Hall of the Mountain King - Philharmonia Orchestra
 Amnesia Was Her Name - Lemon Demon